sjmikler/pytorch-symbolic/docs/README.md

 ## Example

-To create a symbolic model, you will need Symbolic Tensors and `torch.nn.Module`.
+To create a symbolic model, you need Symbolic Tensors and `torch.nn.Module`.
 Register layers in your model by calling ``layer(inputs)`` or equivalently ``inputs(layer)``.
-Layers will be automagically added to your model and executed correctly on the real data.
+Layers will be automagically added to your model and replayed correctly on the real data.
 That's all!

 Using Pytorch Symbolic, we can define a working classifier in a few lines of code: